marmotteabbas/moodle-filter-viewermecaobj/README.md

 the object is rotating on itself, you can stop the rotation rotation, and manipulate it, zoom in and zoom out and also download it.

 # Installation.
-After use the zip to install it, you have to activate it, going to Tableau de bord Dashboard > Plugins > Filters > Filters Manager
+After use the zip to install the plungin, you have to activate it going to Dashboard > Plugins > Filters > Filters Manager